electron lepton number (s) (noun)

 , more innumerably, most innumerably

-Concerning that which is too multitudinous or cannot be estimated: An example of an innumerably excessive number would be snow flakes or hail falling during a winter storm and rain drops that fall when it is raining.
+Concerning how something is too multitudinous or cannot be estimated: Two examples of innumerably excessive numbers would be the countless snow flakes or hail innumerably falling during a winter storm, and the rain drops innumerably precipitating when it rains.

 innumeracy (s) (noun)